hamlet-io/docs/docs/getting-started/install.md

 <TabItem value="docker">

 Docker provides a container based workflow to isolate hamlet and its dependencies.
-We provide a general purpose container environment with hamlet installed and it includes a number of tools and packages to set up a general purpose application build container for Continuous Integration.
+This image provides a general purpose environment with hamlet installed, and also includes a number of tools and packages that make it well suited for use within Continuous Integration pipelines.

 1. Install docker for your operating system using the official Docker guide here https://docs.docker.com/get-docker/
-1. double-check that Docker is running.
+1. Ensure that Docker is running.
 If you don't get a response from the following command, you'll need to start Docker before continuing.

   ```bash
   docker info